bigbio/pgatk/docs/pypgatk.rst

      		--exclude_biotypes TEXT        Skip sequences with unwanted biotypes (affected by --include_biotypes) (default None).
      		--biotype_str TEXT             String used to identify gene/transcript biotype in the fasta file (default transcript_biotype).
      		--expression_str TEXT          String to be used for extracting expression value (TPM, FPKM, etc) (default None).
      		--expression_thresh FLOAT      Threshold used to filter transcripts based on their expression values (default 5, affected by --expression_str)
-     		-h, --help                     Show this message and exit
+         --var_prefix                   Prefix to be added to fasta headers (default none) -h, --help                     Show this message and exit

 .. _dnaseq-to-proteindb_examples: